FIWARE/tutorials.NGSI-v2/docs/media-streams.md

 generated by one element is used at the input for another.
 Pipeline elements can be chained together and therefore represent a series of operations on the media stream.

-In the Hello World example we will need a single `WebRtcEndpoint` that connects back to itself (i.e. in loopback)
+In the Hello World example, we will need a single `WebRtcEndpoint` that connects back to itself (i.e. in loopback).

 These functions are called in the `start()` function, which is fired when the `start` message is received: